wortell-smart-learning/ssis-training/lab10/Lab 10 - Challenge day 3.md

 Your task is to fill these tables using SSIS.
 In order to get there, you'll need the following sources:

-* Dimensions Customer and Product are delivered from within SQL Server
+* Dimensions Customer and Product are delivered from within SQL Server the way you're used to (two views inside the AdventureWorks2016 database)
 * Dimension Date is already present in the Data Warehouse - you don't have to fill this one
 * Fact NewSales is delivered using CSV files.
 These might contain incorrect rows, which have to end up in the NewSales_errors table.
 * Fact OldSales is delivered from a TSV file (tab separated value).
 This works almost like a CSV (but with a different delimiter)
-* The correct date to join on is not the PaymentDate (which is a column inside the file), but the TransactionDate (which is identical to the file name)
+* Be sure not only to include the due date and ship date, but also the order date.
+This date can *not* be found inside the files, but is contained in the file- and folder names.
+With some expression help you will succeed.

 The development standards in our team include:

 * Every data flow needs to have its own package, and a "master package" to orchestrate all other packages
 * We don't load data from fixed paths - configure a parameter to let the package know where the files live
-* Use only project-level connection managers
+* Whenever possible, use project level connection managers
 * Name the Master-packages with a prefix of "100_", the "slave" packages with a prefix of "200_"
-* Make sure non-matching keys don't throw in errors
+* Make sure non-matching keys don't throw in errors, but are linked to a separate dimension member where all missing keys can be linked unto.
+You'll have to add a special row to your dimension after loading ("refreshing") your dimension.

 ## Some advice